jeduardo/podcast-summary/README.md

 # Podcast Summary

-This is a simple podcast summarizer using the Gemini API.
+This is a podcast summarizer using the Gemini models from Google.
+It allows you to summarizing podcasts out of transcriptions or audio files.

 ## Prerequisites

-- Node.js (v22 or later)
+- Node.js (v20 or later)
 - npm (Node Package Manager)

 ## Installation